Amended 3/4/2003 Section III

 - Proposals and items of consideration must be submitted electronically to the Committee secretary nine calendar days in advance of the meeting.
 Normally this is the Monday of the week prior to the meeting.
 Items submitted after this deadline will not be placed on the agenda except as approved by the Chair.

-- A proposal will be placed on a meeting agenda only if it includes the proper forms and additional paperwork completed accurately and fully.
+- A proposal will be placed on a meeting agenda only if it includes the proper forms and additional documentation completed accurately and fully.
 For a list of necessary forms and other paperwork please see Appendix A.

 - The departmental representative will present the nature and merit of his/her department's proposal to the Committee on the first reading.